kgaut/drupal-ckeditor-responsive-plugin/README.txt

 "CKEditor Responsive Plugin : Allow to insert responsive areas" is checked
  2. Drag the button on your toolbar (the button is the one showed in docs/button.jpg
+ 3. The text format you are using should allow div to be used within the textarea.
+(If you are using the "Limit allowed HTML tags" you should add div") in the allowed HTML tags list.
+ 4. The added css classes are "*col" (onecol, twocol...) and grid-* (grid-1 grid-2...)
+Make sure theses classes are working with your theme.
+If they don't, have a look to the responsivness.css/responsivness.css file to copy the appropriates classes.

 TROUBLESHOOTING